inconsistent-dg/AC-Modding/SysDVR.md

 **If you see only `Nintendo Switch`, then SysDVR is not running**.
 Make sure that you have it installed correctly, and that you're booted into Custom Firmware.
 This will not work in stock.

-**Before installing the drivers, make sure that the USB ID is `057e 3006`.** If it's different, then SysDVR's sysmodule might not be working.
+**Before installing the drivers, make sure that the USB ID is `057e 3006`.** If it's different, then SysDVR's sys-module might not be working.
 Try waiting a bit longer for it to register (about 20 seconds after restarting your Switch).
 If waiting doesn't fix it, try reinstalling SysDVR.

 <big>Setting up the driver on Linux and CrapOS</big>